 If, on the other hand, you are truly flexible in terms of where and when you can travel, leaving it late and playing ‘holiday roulette’ can pay off with some excellent late deals.
 You won’t find many last-minute bargains in peak dates, though, so be aware that choice will be limited and last-minute prices can actually rise, not fall – even for package holidays.

-Note too that any holiday involving a low-cost or scheduled flight is highly unlikely to ever get cheaper except on an off-peak date to a destination that is not currently popular.
+Note too that any holiday involving a low-cost or scheduled flight is highly unlikely to get cheaper except on an off-peak date to a destination that is not currently popular.
 Prices for these trips only ever go upwards, in our experience.

 The best offers are always available at the last minute, right?
 Wrong!
 Booking early means you can take advantage of early booking discounts such as meal deals, free or highly discounted child places, free night deals, room upgrade deals and single traveller discounts – all of which can slash the total cost of your holiday.

 Again, if you’re flexible and purely motivated by price, a last-minute deal might be better for you.
-Sign up to travel company newsletters to stand the best chance of spotting those killer deals before anyone else.
+Sign up to travel company newsletters to stand the best chance of spotting those jaw-dropping deals before anyone else.

 It can be tempting to put off booking a holiday until the last minute to avoid paying anything now.
-Remember, though, that early bookers can benefit from special schemes to encourage early booking – deposits can be as low as £1 per person, with the balance being paid as late as four weeks prior to departure.
+Remember, though, that early bookers can benefit from special schemes to encourage early booking – deposits can be as low as £1 per person, with the balance due as late as four weeks prior to departure.

 If you can’t find an early booking deal, putting this cost off may sound appealing to you, but think about the financial restrictions of booking late too.
 For example, late deals usually require a full payment at the time of booking and, if you decide to pay for your break by credit card, you may still be paying for your holiday long after you get back.
 Booking early, on the other hand, will allow you plenty of time to save up for your break (plus spending money) and pay off the final balance.

-However, whether it’s your main break or a quick weekend away, it’s usually wiser to get booking now and avoid the heartache and hassle of not finding the right holiday for you when you want it.
-Getting sorted in advance means you’ll have time to compare all the deals online, in shops and on the phone to ensure you get the best deal for you.
+However, if you’re willing to take a chance on your perfect break, it may be worth booking now to avoid the heartache and hassle of not finding the right holiday for you when you want it.
+Getting sorted in advance means you’ll have time to compare all the best holiday deals online to ensure you get the best deal for you.
 And what’s better than having something to look forward to?